Lawyer for Trump Org CFO says he expects more indictments

 Prosecutors said Mr Weisselberg was “no stranger” to many of the documents as they include business records that he is likely to have either produced or reviewed in his job as the Trump Organization’s CFO.

-Judge Juan Manuel Merchan gave both the prosecution and the defence until next spring to file motions in the case and that he would decide on the motions on 12 July 2022, which is the date that Mr Weisselberg is next due to appear in court.
+Judge Juan Manuel Merchan gave both the prosecution and the defence until next spring to file motions in the case and said that he would decide on the motions on 12 July 2022, which is the date that Mr Weisselberg is next due to appear in court.

+Judge Merchan said that he would also announce a trial date at that time and that it would likely be set for late August or early September 2022.

+“The reason I mention it now is that it’s on everybody’s radar,” he said.
+“I don’t have an exact date yet.”

 More follows...